Personal Growth

 KDF: Again, it took patience and faith.
 Building a portfolio, allowing people to view your work, learning to accept constructive criticism, and balancing other demands in life has been a long road leading to a destination of success.

-LC: What propelled you to start your own business?
+L.C.: What propelled you to start your own business?

-KDF: I started off creating flyers, brochures, and invitations, for my company events, and also for my sorority events.
-I always enjoyed taking photos, and editing videos.
-My Mom noticed how good I was at it, and pointed out that I should go into business for myself.
+KDF: I started off creating flyers, brochures, and invitations for my company events and also for my sorority events.
+I always enjoyed taking photos and editing videos.
+My Mom noticed how good I was at it and pointed out that I should go into business for myself.

-LC: What are the dos and don’ts of managing a business?
+L.C.: What are the dos and don’ts of managing a business?

 KDF: First off, don’t give up easily!
 Like I said, starting a business is tough, but stick it through.
-Be patient with yourself and remember that starting a business is a process.
+Be patient with yourself, and remember that starting a business is a process.
 Also, try to associate yourself with people in the same field.
-Don’t be afraid to ask lots of questions!
-My mother always told me that “a closed mouth never gets fed!”
-Most importantly, be prepared for some disappointments, because not everything is going to go according to your plans.

 KDF: Thank you for featuring me.
 It was a pleasure.